Arizona Border Security and Community Recovery Act

 6. Basic primary care and behavioral health services.

-B. Services shall be provided at no cost to Arizona residents.
+B. Services shall be provided at no cost to Arizona residents in tier 1 and tier 2 counties during the phased implementation period.

-C. Clinics shall operate in coordination with county sheriffs and local health departments to ensure security and community access, particularly in rural and border regions.
+C. Phase I deployment, months one through eighteen: Clinics shall operate in tier 1 counties in coordination with county sheriffs and local health departments to ensure security and community access.
+Phase II deployment, months nineteen through thirty-six: Expand to tier 2 counties.

 36-4104.
 Judicial diversion to treatment and stabilization